Skip to main content

 ISSOs come from many backgrounds, both technical and non-technical.
 Even new ISSOs with a technical background may not be familiar with the “CMS way” of operating.
 While you will be busy with your new role, you should take some initial time to get a better awareness of your capabilities to be a CMS ISSO through some focused initial training.

-We’ve made it easy to figure out what training you should prioritize using a self-assessment tool: the ISSO Score Card.
-Every ISSO is encouraged to take this assessment regularly as their knowledge expands.
-The ISSO Score Card is:
+We’ve made it easy to figure out what training you should prioritize using a self-assessment tool — the ISSO Scorecard.
+It’s a good idea to take this assessment regularly as your knowledge expands.
+The ISSO Scorecard is quick and confidential.
+It gives you a customized report at the end to help you make a training plan.

 Sign up for training

 As an ISSO, it is vital that you understand security and privacy fundamentals and how they are applied at CMS.
 Regardless of your prior level of experience, you will need to know the CMS-specific workflows and governance.
-There is a wealth of training available to you, both for getting started and deepening your knowledge.
+CMS provides extensive training opportunities, both for getting started and deepening your knowledge.

 Get a mentor

 Optionally, you can join the ISSO Mentorship Program to be paired with an experienced ISSO.
-Once paired, you should work together to develop a cadence for meeting and knowledge sharing.
+You’ll work together to develop a cadence for meeting and knowledge sharing.
 This allows you to gain confidence faster and get hands-on support.
-Learn more about the ISSO Mentorship Program here.

 Join the community